Skip to main content

 For many focal lengths—especially 50mm, 85mm, and telephotos—performance remains excellent.

-However, for landscape or architectural photography, where edge-to-edge sharpness is essential, Z lenses clearly have the edge.
+However, for landscape or architectural photography, where edge-to-edge sharpness is essential, Nikon Z lenses clearly have the edge.

 That said, vintage F lenses can still offer a unique rendering or desirable aesthetic.